Australia 2016/2017

 📌 By Jakub Mikula | January 01, 2017

-In the end of 2016, I travelled to Australia.
-It is the furthest from my home country than I have ever been before and yet so similar with its culture and people that it made me often feel I was in Europe.
-And as a new year has come I hope to go even further.
-Not necessarily in travelling, but in anything which I can learn with to be a better person.
-And travelling is such a great way how to explore not only the place but oneself.
+At the end of 2016, I travelled to Australia.
+It is the furthest I have ever been from my home country, and yet it felt so familiar in its culture and people that I often felt like I was in Europe.
+And as the new year has come, I hope to go even further.
+Not necessarily in travelling, but in anything I can learn to become a better person.
+And travelling is such a great way to explore not only a place, but also oneself.

-Most of my trips are mostly nature and cities are often only a means of transportation or transfer.
+Most of my trips are mostly about nature, and cities are often only a means of transportation or transfer.
 But this trip was somewhat different.
-I visited the most extraordinary nature sites in New South Wales (NSW) and Victoria (Vic) but also experienced the beauty of Australian cities in those two states.
-And this would never happen without friends whom I accompany on this trip and who made it an amazing experience.
+I visited some extraordinary nature sites in New South Wales (NSW) and Victoria (Vic), but I also experienced the beauty of Australian cities in those two states.
+And this would never have happened without the friends I travelled with, who made it an amazing experience.
 I only hope I was as good company to them as they were to me.

-As soon as we arrived to Australia we hit the road with our eight-seater van.
+As soon as we arrived in Australia, we hit the road with our eight-seater van.
 We spent a night in Albury and continued to Melbourne.
 And this is where I had the chance to explore an Australian city.

-It was on one late evening when I went for a walk.
-And the night had brought me to a river lined with many different skylines, many of which made me stop, to take a picture.
-Stop and think how far have we come and how further can we go.
+It was one late evening when I went for a walk.
+And the night brought me to a river lined with many different skylines, many of which made me stop to take a picture.
+Stop and think how far we have come, and how much further we can go.

 Fig.1 Yarra River in Melbourne lined with many beautiful skylines.
 I could not tear my eyes away.

-As far as only we want.
-And there is nothing to stop us but us.
+As far as we want.
+And there is nothing to stop us but ourselves.

-After Melbourne, we drove to the Great Ocean Road.
-It is one of the Australia’s most scenic coastal drives.
+After Melbourne, we drove along the Great Ocean Road.
+It is one of Australia’s most scenic coastal drives.
 The spectacular cliffs of Port Campbell National Park are made of soft marine limestone.
-The beginning of the deposition of the remains of marine life started about 10 to 20 million years ago (according to the information table there), and as the sea level dropped and rose again, the relentless battering of the sea and rainwaters undercut the cliff edge.
+The deposition of the remains of marine life began about 10 to 20 million years ago (according to the information table there), and as the sea level dropped and rose again, the relentless battering of the sea and rainwater undercut the cliff edge.

 Fig.2 The Great Ocean Road (Vic).
-Leaning on the fence, I get a sense of just how thrilling his picturesque view is and I wonder how many years has it been to form it and shape it it what it has become.
-Eventually, I tear my eyes away and walk down for a swim to the beach on the other side.
+Leaning on the fence, I get a sense of just how thrilling this picturesque view is, and I wonder how many years it took to form it and shape it into what it has become.
+Eventually, I tear my eyes away and walk down for a swim at the beach on the other side.

-Followed by one night in Canberra we finally reached Sydney once again.
+After one night in Canberra, we finally reached Sydney once again.

-It was the fireworks that brought us to Sydney for the New Year’s Eve.
-The Sydney’s skies lit up twice.
+It was the fireworks that brought us to Sydney for New Year’s Eve.
+Sydney’s skies lit up twice.
 At 9pm and at midnight.
-After the first firework when the crowd slightly dispersed I took the chance to fight my way to a great spot near the fence at the Circular Quay.
-And to secure my position I remained there for more than two hours, shoulder to shoulder with other enthusiasts to witness the great show.
+After the first fireworks, when the crowd slightly dispersed, I took the chance to fight my way to a great spot near the fence at Circular Quay.
+And to secure my position, I stayed there for more than two hours, shoulder to shoulder with other enthusiasts, to witness the great show.
 And it paid off.
 At least I am happy with the pictures :)

 The countdown and a new year.

-Fig.3 I marvelled the shower of epic fireworks at from the Circular Quay.
-The spot faces the Sydney Opera House above which the fireworks shot out (one of the spots), and the waters which hosted the reflection of the fizzling and exploding lights.
+Fig.3 I marvelled at the shower of epic fireworks from Circular Quay.
+The spot faces the Sydney Opera House, above which the fireworks shot out (one of the spots), and the waters that hosted the reflection of the fizzling and exploding lights.

-After the taste of the Great Ocean Road I had been hungry for another delicious piece of Australia’s nature.
+After a taste of the Great Ocean Road, I was hungry for another delicious piece of Australia’s nature.
 And there it was.
-Located at about an hour’s ride by train from Sydney there lie the Blue Mountains.
-Easily accessible trails located within walking distance from the Katoomba train station made it the perfect destination to quench my thirst for another nature adventure.
-I plunged into a postcard-worthy scenery of stunningly lush forests.
-The long stretch of eucalyptus trees surrounded by many steep cliffs without a sign of any human interaction - Blue Mountains National Park - was a jaw-dropping scene.
-True to their name a shade of blue can be seen when viewed from a distance believed to be caused by the abundant eucalyptus threes.
-If I only had more than a day to explore the region…
+Located about an hour away by train from Sydney, the Blue Mountains are within easy reach.
+Easily accessible trails within walking distance from Katoomba train station made it the perfect destination to quench my thirst for another nature adventure.
+I plunged into postcard-worthy scenery of stunningly lush forests.
+The long stretch of eucalyptus trees, surrounded by steep cliffs and without a sign of human presence, in Blue Mountains National Park, was jaw-dropping.
+True to their name, a shade of blue can be seen when viewed from a distance, believed to be caused by the abundant eucalyptus trees.
+If only I had more than a day to explore the region…

 Fig.4 The blue mountains.

-On the last day, I welcome the chilly winds of one of Sydney’s coastlines and I soak in the view of the Pacific Ocean.
+On the last day, I welcomed the chilly winds of one of Sydney’s coastlines, and I soaked in the view of the Pacific Ocean.

 Fig.5 Soaking in the view of the Pacific Ocean.

-Embracing each opportunity which crosses my life and accepting each failure as a motivation to work harder to become a better person.
-There is no failure, there are only things we did not work hard enough for them to happen.
+Embracing each opportunity that crosses my life and accepting each failure as motivation to work harder to become a better person.
+There is no failure, there are only things we did not work hard enough for to make them happen.

-I’ve yet to encounter a kangaroo.
-But I’ve seen some koalas and met fascinating people who inspired me in many different possible ways.
+I have yet to encounter a kangaroo.
+But I have seen some koalas and met fascinating people who inspired me in many different ways.
 I also found out how annoying flies can be, especially in Melbourne.
-Who’ve been there knows :) .
-And I’m looking forward to hit the road soon again.
+Anyone who has been there knows :) .
+And I am looking forward to hitting the road again soon.

 Happy new year!